Skip to Main Content

 Reported Cases, in Law Report Series ordered by Year

-Unreported decisions (not published in a law report series) with a medium neutral citation (a citation system that does not depend on publisher or medium) should be cited a shown below.
-However, a medium neutral citation should only be used when the medium neutral citation was assigned by the Court itself.
+• Decisions not published in a law report series, with a medium neutral citation (a citation system designed for electronic format), should be cited using the court abbreviation and judgment number.
+A medium neutral citation should only be used when assigned by the Court itself.
 Pinpoints for medium neutral citations are to paragraph(s).

-Otherwise, cite as an unreported decision without a medium neutral citation, listing the full name of the court and the judge, as below.
+• An unreported decision without a medium neutral citation should be cited using the full name of the court, the judge's last name and title, and full date of the decision, as below.
 Pinpoints are generally to a page number(s).

 Sentencing Remarks